 This QR code is quite useful for small businesses that wish to market their products and services.
 Using QR code are one of the marketing strategies that can be used [24][25].
 For example, information displayed on the business card can be shortened using the QR Code.
 This code is commonly used for labeling purposes in inventory management.
 The codes that store inventory information are printed on stickers or on papers.
 With the inventory system, the audit staff is able to scan the coded stickers on company properties to conduct regular audit [26] .

 QR Code is also used for sending short messages in SMS (short message service) which is generated for “ready –to-send” purpose [27].
 By inputting recipient phone number and the content of messages, QR Code is encoded and is ready-to-send the message to the recipients.
 By this way, error caused by user inputs can be avoided.
 On the other side, QR Code is used as an authentication tool for online-banking [28].
 It is used to confirm user’s identity which is strengthened by one-time password (OTP).
-By this way, the system could verify the user’s identity who attempt to access their account.
+By this way, the system could verify the users identity who attempt to access their account.

 In educational domain, QR Codes has been used for students to access the questions and answers [29].
 Students can also view multimedia resources directly from QR Code printed on the textbooks [29].
 During an examination, candidates can use QR Code to access the questions directly from their mobiles [30].
 QR code application in this context automates the entire process ranging from validating the answers to providing the exam results.